+Primary data were collected using questionnaires, focus group discussions (FGDs), and key informant interviews.
 The qualitative data analysis involved a content analysis of views from focus group discussions (FGDs) and key informant interviews (KIs).
 This analysis focused on evaluating the impact of the PSSN program on beneficiaries' livelihoods, particularly income-generating activities (IGAs), daily food consumption, and school attendance before and after program implementation.
-Interviews were conducted in Swahili, transcribed, and then translated into English for analysis.
-The transcripts were carefully read multiple times to identify key insights and patterns, allowing for a detailed micro-analysis of the data.
+For the quantitative analysis, descriptive statistics were used to assess the beneficiaries' perception toward the program which was measured using a Likert scale with 12 statements.